Capital Offense Lawyer in Yuma

 The death penalty is reserved for only the most severe criminal charges.

-In Arizona, the death penalty may only be imposed for:
+In Arizona, the death penalty may only be imposed for the following capital offenses:

 - First-degree murder